scaleapi/scale-annotate-demo/README.md

 You can deploy it to Heroku yourself following the instructions below, and feel free to build on top of it to build your own image recognition applications.

-Scale is currently hosting [our own demo here](https://annotate-demo.scaleapi.com).
-Play around with it to understand what our API can do.

 Discuss it with us on Scale's Slack channel!

 [<img src="http://scalesupport.herokuapp.com/badge.svg">](https://scalesupport.herokuapp.com)